-- 2 (4 lb.) spaghetti squash (yields about 8 cups of cooked squash)
+- 2 spaghetti squash (4½ lb. total; should yield about 8 cups cooked squash)

 - 3 baby bok choy, chopped

 - 1½ tbsp low sodium soy sauce